-Visit the Goulandris Natural History Museum at Kifisia, Athens.
-There are departments of botanology, entomology, marine biology, minerals and paleontology.
-It is one of the most visited museum from schools.
+Visit the Goulandris Natural History Museum at Kifisia, Athens, Greece.
+There are departments of botanology, entomology, marine biology, minerals, and paleontology.
+It is one of the most visited museums from schools.

 Do read this post here about 25 Delicious Dishes of Traditional Greek Food.
 Do you like local food and fine dining?
-Then this post with the top 100 restaurants in Athens and all over Greece, marked per location/city, will become hand.
+Then this post with the top 100 restaurants in Athens and all over Greece, marked per location/city, will become handy.

 Vegan, Vegetarian, Hallal Food cuisine

-For those who avoid any kind of meat, or pork only, the variety is huge.
-There are hallal specific restaurants (for Muslims, Jews).
-A big range of snack shops or restaurants serve snacks and meals suitable for vegans/vegetarians.
+For those who avoid any meat, or pork only, the variety is enormous.
+There are halal specific restaurants (for Muslims, Jews).
+A big range of snack shops or restaurants serves snacks and meals suitable for vegans/vegetarians.

-Every different suburb of Athens has a different range of days where people get out, and different options to have fun.
+Every different suburb of Athens has a diverse range of days where people get out and various options to have fun.
 This is also affected by season.

 Food & Wine Tours

-A small but clever amount of services provided by locals exist to help you taste the city (literally).
+A small but smart amount of services provided by locals exist to help you taste the city (literally).
 There are food and wine tours, even cook-with-a-local tours.

 Cine Paris in Athens

 This cinema was built in the early “20”s.
-In fact it was the first built the first out-door cinema.
+It was the first that made the first outdoor cinema.
 It was constructed by a Greek hairdresser, who used to live in Paris, so he named it Ciné Paris!

 A good number of SPA’s exist mostly inside hotels.
-As mentioned, there are hammam’s for those you seek a different type of relaxation.
-Do seek for Hammam houses for a different kind of experience and relaxation.
+As mentioned, there are hammams for those you seek a different type of relaxation.
+Do aim for Hammam houses for a different kind of experience and relaxation.

 Agora – Athens Central Market & Varvakeios

-If you stay in an apartment and want to cook, then do go there to shop fresh materials of everything.
-Outside these you will find many shops who also sell fresh herbs, nuts and any kind of spice.
+If you stay in an apartment and want to cook, then do go there to shop fresh materials for everything.
+Outside these, you will find many shops who also sell fresh herbs, nuts, and any spice.

-You will find a huge variety of such near Monastiraki and inside the Monastiraki Flea Market.
+You will find a wide variety of such near Monastiraki and inside the Monastiraki Flea Market.